-- EXPRESSION This form of the DESTINATION option implies that the address to be changed has the current base as its base value and the value of EXPRESSION as its offset. - ITEM:EX-PRESSION This form of the DESTINATION option implies that the address to be changed has the value of ITEM as its base value and the value of EXPRESSION as its offset. - EXPRESSION TO EXPRESSION TO EXPRESSION TO This form of the DESTINATION option implies that a series of consecutive locations will be changed.
+- EXPRESSION This form of the DESTINATION option implies that the address to be changed has the current base as its base value and the value of EXPRESSION as its offset. - ITEM:EX- This form of the DESTINATION option implies that the PRESSION address to be changed has the value of ITEM as its base value and the value of EXPRESSION as its offset. - EXPRESSION TO This form of the DESTINATION option implies that a EXPRESSION TO This form of the DESTINATION option implies that a series of consecutive locations will be changed.
 The EXPRESSIONs determine the beginning and ending offsets, respectively.
 The current base is used as a base value.
-After memory has been changed, the current offset is set to the value of the second EXPRESSION.

-ITEM:EX- This form of the DESTINATION option is the same as the PRESSION TO previous one, except that ITEM is used as the base EXPRESSION value of the locations.
+After memory has been changed, the current offset is set to the value of the second EXPRESSION. - ITEM:EX- This form of the DESTINATION option is the same as the PRESSION TO previous one, except that ITEM is used as the base EXPRESSION value of the locations.